EmbBERT: Attention Under 2 MB Memory: Exact Computation of Memory and Computational Cost of LLM Layers

-The standard attention mechanism \cite{transformers} enables models to selectively focus on the most relevant parts of an input sequence, enhancing their ability to generate accurate predictions.
-Originally developed to boost performance in machine translation, attention mechanisms assign varying importance, or "weights," to each token in a sequence according to its relevance to the task or context.
-This approach enables models to capture relationships between words, even those far apart in the text.
+The standard Attention Mechanism~\citep{transformers} allows models to selectively focus on the most relevant parts of an input sequence.
+Initially designed for machine translation, attention assigns varying "weights" to tokens based on their relevance to the task or context, enabling models to capture dependencies between distant words.

-A widely adopted variant of this, the self-attention mechanism, calculates relationships within a sequence by allowing each token to attend to all others, creating contextualized representations that capture both local and global dependencies.
-As shown in Fig. \ref{fig:attentions_memory}, self-attention starts by passing the input through three fully connected layers to produce the Query, Key, and Value matrices, each with a size of \(d \cdot d + d\).
-This step alone yields an activation size of \(4 \cdot d \cdot \ell\), with computational demands of \(6\ell \cdot d \cdot d\) memory accesses, \(3\ell \cdot d \cdot d\) summations and \(3\ell \cdot d \cdot d\) multiplications.
+The self-attention variant computes relationships within a sequence by enabling each token to attend to all others, creating contextualized representations that encode both local and global dependencies.
+The input is processed through three fully connected layers to produce the Query, Key, and Value matrices, each with size \(d^2\).
+This step generates an activation size of \(4 \cdot d \cdot \ell\) and requires: i) \(6\ell \cdot d^2\) memory accesses, ii) \(3\ell \cdot d^2\) summations, and iii) \(3\ell \cdot d^2\) multiplications.